An Aerobic Exercise: Yeast Metabolism with and without Aeration

 - Packing tape

 - Measuring cup

 - Warm water, typically 43-46°C (about 110°F–115°F), but consult the recommendations on your yeast package

 - Lab notebook

-- You will be collecting CO2 from the yeast by displacing water trapped in an inverted graduated cylinder, as shown in Figure 1, below.
-Here is how to set it up:
+You will be collecting carbon dioxide from the yeast by displacing water trapped in an inverted graduated cylinder.
+Here's how to set it up:

 - Make a data table in your lab notebook to record your data in.